craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 I worked at my Uncle's smithy, mostly as his assistant - moving tools, balancing books, gathering supplies, etc. Rarely he will make attempts to teach me his craft, and I am always eager to learn.
 This has given me some physical strength as well as the ability to perform simple arithmetic.

-Whenever I had time, I would
+Whenever I had time, I would play ball sports with the men of my city or spend time with Mary.
+My skill set is formed